xuandaikk113/xuandaikk113/README.md

 ## Hi there 👋
+My name is Xuan Dai, i'm an AI / Software Engineer.

 <!--
 **xuandaikk113/xuandaikk113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.